-This Title IX Grievance Policy will become effective on August 1, 2024, and will only apply to incidents alleged to have occurred on or after August 1, 2024.
-Incidents occurring on or before July 31, 2024, will be investigated and adjudicated according to the process in place at the time the incident allegedly occurred.
+The Title IX Grievance Policy will become effective on August 14, 2020, and will only apply to sexual harassment alleged to have occurred on or after August 14, 2020.
+Incidents of sexual harassment alleged to have occurred before August 14, 2020, will be investigated and adjudicated according to the process in place at the time the incident allegedly occurred.